People engage in a handful of mindless habits that can prevent them from getting a good night's rest.

 3. Reduce your screen time to at least 1.5 hours before you go to bed because staring at the screen can keep your mind racing and your eyes stimulated.

-4. Wash your face, brush your teeth, and get comfortable in a good position in bed a half hour before you go to sleep.
+4. Wash your face, brush your teeth, and get comfortable in a good position in bed an hour before you go to sleep.

 5. Develop a consistent routine so your body knows what to expect each night.